PatriceCherubini/GalleriesViewer/GalerieViewer/wwwroot/Images/readme.txt

-Pictures will be upload in this folder
+Pictures will be uploaded in this folder